storino/iuna-poe/README.md

-## Organizing data related to Path of Exile in game gems

 Collectin data from Path of Exile API
 This scipt generates a excel file "poe_gems.xlsx" listing all gem with the following caracteristics:
  - containg "Awakened", "Empower" or "Enlighten" in name;